-Rav Avraham Yitzchak Kook (I believe he spelt it Kuk, but no-one seems to follow this spelling) the first chief rabbi of the Holy Land in our era, and the foremost Jewish and Zionist thinker of the generation prior to the establishment of the State of Israel, wrote a short treatise called The Vegitarianism and the Peace.
-Though not a vegetarian himself, Rabbi Kook saw the non-eating meat as the ideal situation for mankind, a developmental stage which man must reach some point in the future, a precursor to the attainment true redemption, which is the fundamental goal of humanity.
-The Rabbi's closest student was Rabbi David Cohen, known by most simply as the Nazir, the Nazarite, due to his Biblical vow to leave his hair uncut, to abstain from wine, and to practice an extraordinary purity of life and devotion.
+Rav Avraham Yitzhak haCohen Kook (I believe he spelt it Kuk, but no-one seems to follow this spelling) the first chief rabbi of the Holy Land in our era, and the foremost Jewish and Zionist thinker of the generation prior to the establishment of the State of Israel, wrote a short treatise called The Vegetarianism and the Peace.
+Though not a vegetarian himself, Rav Kook saw the non-eating meat as the ideal situation for mankind, a developmental stage which man must reach some point in the future, a precursor to the attainment true redemption, which is the fundamental goal of humanity.
+The Rav's closest student was Rav David Cohen, known by most simply as the Nazir, the Nazarite, due to his Biblical vow to leave his hair uncut, to abstain from wine, and to practice an extraordinary purity of life and devotion.
 In addition to his other Nazarite obligations, the Nazir was also a vegetarian.
 The student was one step ahead of his mentor.

-The designation vegan was originally derived from the word "vegetarian", in England, in 1944.
+The designation vegan was originally derived in England in 1944, from the word "vegetarian".
 Elsie Shrigley and Donald Watson, frustrated that the term "vegetarianism" had come to include the eating of dairy products, and sometimes fish, and in certain cases even fowl, founded the "Vegan Society".
 Combining the first three and last two letters of "vegetarian", they coined the term vegan, implying "the beginning and end of vegetarian".